8211227ALSC/Avalanche-Module4_Assessment/README.md

 The DegenToken contract is an ERC20-compliant token implemented on the Ethereum blockchain.
 It enables the creation, transfer, and management of tokens within a decentralized gaming ecosystem.

 ## Description
-The provided facilitates token-based interactions within the gaming environment, supporting rewards, transactions, and in-game purchases.
+The provided code facilitates token-based interactions within the gaming environment, supporting rewards, transactions, and in-game purchases.

 Key features include: